emodeen/XML_JDOM/README.md

 XML_JDOM
 ========

+XML-regex is a Java program that reads XML files containing Shakespeare plays, replaces all occurrences of the word "virtue" with replacement text, and writes the new files to a target directory.
+The program is not case-sensitive when looking for the “virtue” string.

+To run the program:

 1. Create a new Maven project in Eclipse, checking ‘Create a simple project’.
 2. Add a Group ID and Artifact ID on the next screen, and click ‘Finish’.
 3. In your Java project, create the following Java package in ‘/src/main/java’: com.emodeen.javatools.xml.